Reading Bibliographic Information

 Materiality

 The third column is dedicated to the materiality of the item.
-On the top, there is a thumbnail of the item, with a JCB pencil indicating its relative dimensions.
-Remember, you can only bring pencil and paper to the Reading Room!
+On the top, there is a thumbnail of the item, with a representative pencil indicating its relative dimensions.

 Metadata and Language

-The language used by catalogers can also vary.
-Catalogers use controlled vocabularies, including subject headings and classification systems, which can change over time.
-These controlled vocabularies help to ensure consistency and accuracy in cataloging, but can also lead to differences in the language used in bibliographic records, which can be sometimes outdated and harmful, despite of our best efforts.
+Our catalog is the work of many cataloguers over decades and the language they use to write can vary.
+While catalogers use controlled vocabularies, including subject headings and classification systems, to try to control differences person-to-person, these systems themselves can — and should! — change over time.
+So while controlled vocabularies help to ensure consistency and accuracy in cataloging, older language used in bibliographic records can be sometimes outdated and harmful, despite of our best efforts.
+Our catalogers continue to update records to modern cataloging standards as instances of outdated information are discovered.